didacflorensa/PredictiveModels-SubsequentsTumours/README.md

 # PredictiveModel-SubsequentsTumours
-Predictive models using machine learning algorithms to calculate the risk of suffer a secondary primary tumour
+Predictive models using machine learning algorithms to calculate the risk of a new secondary primary tumour

 ## About